 So if you're looking to get a little slogan inspiration of your own, take a look at some of our favorite company slogans and taglines from both past and present.
 But before we get into specific examples, let's quickly go over what a slogan is, how it differs from a tagline, and what makes these branded one-liners stand out.

 In business, a slogan is "a catchphrase or small group of words that are combined in a special way to identify a product or company," according to Entrepreneur.com's small business encyclopedia.

 Companies have slogans for the same reason they have logos: advertising.
 While logos are visual representations of a brand, slogans are audible representations of a brand.
 Both formats grab consumers' attention more readily than the name a company or product might.
 Plus, they're simpler to understand and remember.

 The goal?
 To leave a key brand message in consumers' minds so that, if they remember nothing else from an advertisement, they'll remember the slogan.

 What Makes a Great Slogan?

 According to HowStuffWorks, a great slogan has most or all of the following characteristics:

 Is the slogan quickly recognizable?
 Will people only have to spend a second or two thinking about it?
-A brief, catchy few words can go a long way in advertisements, videos, posters, business cards, swag, and other places.
+A brief but strong few words can go a long way in advertisements, videos, posters, business cards, swag, and other places.